-Overview of financial risks traded market risk, the bank distinguishes betweer foreign exchange risk. e trading book and non-traded market risk.
-For non- n interest rate risk in the banking book and structural dverse revaluation of any financial instrument as a pr rates. isk Market risk in the trading book (26.2.1) emanates mainly from the provision of hedging solutions for clients, market-making activities and term-lending products.
+Overview of financial risks non-traded market risk, the bank distinguishes b structural foreign exchange risk. ne trading book and non-traded market risk.
+For etween interest rate risk in the banking book and rse revaluation of any financial instrument as a conse- tes.
+Market risk in the trading book (26.4.1) emanates mainly from the provision of hedging solutions for clients, market-making activities and term-lending products.
 The following information is presented for market risk in the trading book: 1 day 99% value at risk (VaR) analysis; and 10 day 99% VaR analysis.
-Market risk Interest rate risk in the banking book (26.2.2.1) originates from the differing repricing characteristics of balance sheet positions/instruments, yield curve risk, basis risk and client optionality embedded in the banking book products.
+Market risk Interest rate risk in the banking book (26.4.2.1) originates from the differing repricing char- acteristics of balance sheet positions/instru- ments, yield curve risk, basis risk and client optionality embedded in the banking book products.
+Structural foreign exchange risk (26.4.3) arises from balances denominated in foreign currencies and bank entities with functional currencies other than Eswatini Lilangeni (SZL).
 The following information is presented for interest rate risk in the banking book: Projected Net Interest Income (NII) sensitivity to interest rate movements; and Banking book Net Asset Value (NAV) sensitivity to interest rate movements as a percentage of total bank capital.
-Structural foreign exchange risk (26.2.1) arises from balances denominated in foreign currencies and bank entities with functional currencies other than Eswatini Lilangeni (SZL).
 Information about the bank's net structural foreign exposure and the sensitivity of the exposure is presented.
-Tax risk financial loss due to the final determination of the tax treatment of a transaction by revenue authorities being different from the implemented tax consequences of such a transaction, combined with the imposition of penalties; sanction or reputational damage due to non-compliance with the various revenue acts; and/or the inefficient use of available mechanisms to benefit from tax dispensations.
-Accordingly, any event, action or inaction in the strategy, operations, financial reporting or compliance that either adversely affects the entity's tax or business position, or results in unanticipated penalties, assessments, additional taxes, harm to reputation, lost opportunities or financial statement exposure is regarded as tax risk.
+Tax risk Tax risk is defined as the risk of: financial loss due to the final determination of thorities being different from the implement with the imposition of penalties; sanction or reputational damage due to non the inefficient use of available mechanisms to Accordingly, any event, action or inaction in the state either adversely affects the entity's tax or but of the tax treatment of a transaction by revenue au- ed tax consequences of such a transaction, combined -compliance with the various revenue acts; and/or to benefit from tax dispensations. trategy, operations, financial reporting or compliance isiness position, or results in unanticipated penalties, n, lost opportunities or financial statement exposure is